deanishe/alfred-workflow/_sources/user-manual/persistent-data.txt

 Settings
 ========

-:attr:`Workflow.settings <workflow.workflow.Workflow.settings>` is a subclass
+:attr:`Workflow.settings <Workflow.settings>` is a subclass
 of :class:`dict` that automatically saves its contents to the ``settings.json`` file in your Workflow's data directory when it is changed.

-:class:`~workflow.workflow.Settings` can be used just like a normal :class:`dict` with the caveat that all keys and values must be serializable to JSON.
+:class:`Settings` can be used just like a normal :class:`dict` with the caveat that all keys and values must be serializable to JSON.

 .. warning::

-    A :class:`~workflow.workflow.Settings` instance can only automatically
+    A :class:`Settings` instance can only automatically
     recognise when you directly alter the values of its own keys:

 .. code-block:: python